MapleHund/Python-Lessons/README.md

-# This is a repository of my code I wrote while learing python.
+## A bunch of code I wrote while learning python.